-To successfully carry out marketing strategies, your team needs to stay on the same page and keep communication and decision making in one place. — fortunately, Slack’s here to help.
-Below you'll find some tips for using Slack to bring your team’s ideas from a brainstorm all the way to market, and for staying organized every step of the way.
+To successfully carry out marketing strategies, your team needs to stay on the same page and keep communication and decision making in one place.
+Here are some tips for using Slack to bring your team’s ideas from a brainstorm all the way to market. ✨

 Why use Slack for marketing?